dask/dask/docs/source/configuration.rst

         terminate: 0.98  # default: 0.95

     dashboard:
-      # Locate the dashboard on a server
+      # Locate the dashboard if working on a server
       link: /user/<user>/proxy/8787/status